Bombycidae

-The Bombycidae are a family of moths.
-The best-known species is Bombyx mori (Linnaeus), or silkworm, native to northern China and domesticated for millennia.
+The Bombycidae are a family of moths known as silkworm moths.
+The best-known species is Bombyx mori (Linnaeus), or domestic silk moth, native to northern China and domesticated for millennia.
 Another well-known species is Bombyx mandarina, also native to Asia.

 Taxonomy

 The family was recently severely restricted, and currently contains only one or two subfamilies, the Bombycinae and Epiinae (previously the tribe Epiini).
 The former subfamilies Oberthueriinae and Prismostictinae have been placed as subjective junior synonyms of Endromidae.
 The former subfamilies Apatelodinae and Phiditiinae have been reinstated as separate families.

 Genera

 This list is provisional.
-Ephoria may be a synonym of Epholca (Geometridae: Ennominae: Ourapterygini), and Epia may be one of Hadena (Noctuidae: Hadeninae: Hadenini), and may also be placed within Apatelodidae, along with Tamphana.
+Epia may also be placed within Apatelodidae, along with Tamphana.
 Some genera were formerly placed in Apatelodinae, such as Anticla and Quentalia.